hernandezb3/llama-on-uconn-hpc/README.md

 ### Login to HPC
 Login to HPC uses a Secure Shell (SSH) protocol, a method for secure remote login between your computer and HPC.
 MacOS and Linux OS users can login to HPC using the default Terminal application.
 For Windows OS, [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol and has a different process for logging in.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

-To login to Storrs HPC from a MacOS computer, run the following in Terminal:
+__Step D:__ Login to Storrs HPC from a MacOS computer by running the following in Terminal:
 ```
 # login to hpc
 # replace netid with your personal NetID